clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 - `select=1` means we are asking for one compute node;
 - `ncpus=4` means that we only need four CPUs on the node (since all Palmetto compute nodes have at least 8 CPUs, we might share the compute node with other users, but it's OK because users who use the same node do not interfere with each other);
 - `mem=10gb` means that we are asking for 10 Gb of RAM (you shouldn't ask for less than 8 Gb); again, memory is specific to the user, and not shared between different users who use the same node);
+- `interconnect=1g` is the type of interconnect (the allowed types are `1g`, `fdr` and `hdr`).
+If you look at the output of `whatsfree` and `cat /etc/hardware-table`, you will see the different CPU/RAM configurations that are available for these three types of interconnect.
+Typically, but not always, `1g` nodes have less RAM and a smaller number of CPUs than `fdr` and `hdr` (with the `hdr` nodes being the most powerful interms of RAM and CPUs).
 - finally, `walltime=2:00:00` means that we are asking to use the node for 2 hours; after two hours we will be logged off the compute node if we haven't already disconnected.

 This is actually a very modest request, and the scheduler should grant it right away.
 Sometimes, when we are asking for much substantial amount of resources (for example, 20 nodes with 40 cores and 370 Gb of RAM), the scheduler cannot satisfy our request, and will put us into the queue so we will have to wait until the node becomes available.